jeag2002/CamelMailCradle/README.txt

 1)Install Apache ActiveMQ 5.15.2 (when it launch the management console can be accessible by http://127.0.0.1:8161)

 2)
-Create a queue named rtmessage (Camel identify it as activemq:queue:rtmessage.
-Necessary for the STOMP project) Create a topic named rtmessage (Camel identify it as activemq:topic:rtmessage.
+Create a queue named rtmessages
+(Camel identify it as activemq:queue:rtmessages.
+Necessary for the STOMP project) Create a topic named rtmessages
+(Camel identify it as activemq:topic:rtmessages.
 Necessary for the Websocket project)

 3)Unblock Gmail policy of deny access from third parties apps without 2 level authentication https://support.google.com/accounts/answer/6010255?hl=es-419